 The Baking Association of Australia has awarded vegan cake company The Compassionate Kitchen, 1st and 3rd place for their entries in the 2022 Victorian Baking Show.

-Entering two of their cakes into the competition – both in the category of Victoria’s best gateau – their three-layered Biscoff Cake took out first prize, while their new Lemon, White Chocolate & Passionfruit Cake nabbed bronze.
+With two of their cakes entered into the competition – both in the category of Victoria’s best gateau – their three-layered Biscoff Cake took out first prize, while their new Lemon, White Chocolate & Passionfruit Cake nabbed bronze.

 “The cake that got 3rd place we made up the day before the contest.
 We really wanted to create a fresh new flavoured cake and something spontaneous to show our creativity,” says Stephen Sumner, one half of the husband-and-wife team behind the Compassionate Kitchen.

 While I have no doubt that the judging panel have the relevant experience and expertise behind them to deliver such awards, I’m a firm believer in judging for yourself.
-And with offerings available nationally through the bakery website…well, that’s just icing on the award-winning vegan cake, isn’t it?! 😉
+And with offerings available nationally through the bakery website … well that’s just icing on the award-winning vegan cake!

 After a few months’ break, Simon is back in the kitchen with a fresh batch of recipes that are sure to inspire and delight.